alangmeier/obsidian-template/notes/QUICKSTART.md

 With traditional note taking tools like Onenote, it's often hard to find the information you are looking for if you don't stay consistant in naming, organizing your notes.
 And it is time consuming to do it.

-The proprietary nature of such applications also make note sharing cumbersome.
+The locked-down nature of such applications also make note sharing cumbersome.

-Obsidian solves theses issue with powerful note organisation features, the usage of markdown for notes, and alsomost unlimited customizability.
+Obsidian solves theses issue with powerful note organisation features, the usage of markdown for notes, and almost unlimited customizability (including nice themes).

-This file illustrate some of these features.
+This quickstart illustrates some of these features.

 # Note taking